 This is a NQF level 3 certificate that will give you the necessary basics to be a competent bookkeeper.
 This module focuses on all the basic aspects of being a good bookkeeper so that once you have the qualification you can work as a professional bookkeeper.
 These modules include Payroll and Monthly SARS Returns, Computerised Bookkeeping and Business Literacy.
 This course can be completed in 18-20 months and you need a Grade 10 to start this course.

 This is an NQF level 4 certificate that will allow you to complete many different modules that will teach you all the necessary skills.
-Several of these modules are the same you would do if you were studying the Junior Bookkeeper qualification, such as Computerised Bookkeeping module as well as the Business Literacy module.
+Several of these modules are the same you would do if you were studying the Junior Bookkeeper qualification.
+Such as Computerised Bookkeeping module as well as the Business Literacy module.
 However there are also a few more advanced modules such as Cost and Management Accounting modules.
-This course is normally completed in anything from 24-36 months.
+This course is normally completed in anything from +6 months.
 You only need a Grade 11 to start this qualification.

 This is Skills Academy’s most advanced ICB Accounting course.
 This course handles all the accounting modules that Skills Academy has.
 Teaching you the most advanced skills that will ensure that you have the best chance to succeed in the accounting field.
-This advanced course gives a qualification that is NQF level 6.
-After completing all the other modules that you would also cover if you did the other ICB courses, you will do the four most advanced courses namely.
-Corporate Strategy, Management and Accounting Control Systems, Financial Reporting and Regulatory Frameworks and Accounting Theory and Practice.
-This course due to its advanced nature can take quite long, normally 48-60 months.
+This course has a qualification that is rated NQF level 6.
+In this course you will do the four most advanced subjects namely; Corporate Strategy, Management and Accounting Control Systems, Financial Reporting and Regulatory Frameworks and Accounting Theory and Practice.
+This course due to its advanced nature can take quite long, normally +12 months.
 You need a Grade 12 or an equivalent qualification to study this course.

 Public Sector Accounting